We Come Back As Dogs

 as the slow decline of afternoon light.

-Maybe when we reenter the world
+when we reenter the world

 we return to our prehistoric state

-when early man could only say:
+when early man could only say

-I’m hungry.
+I’m hungry

-I need to go outside.
+I need to go outside

-I love you more than you’ll ever know.
+I love you more than you’ll ever know

-the way all dogs do
+the way all dogs

 when they stare into our souls,

-which they see as clearly
+which they can see as clearly

 as a CAT scan.

-and jiggling butts
+with their jiggling butts

 like they’re desperate